DecisionsDev/odm-docker-kubernetes/platform/azure/README-GATEWAY.md

 External IP: 4.150.170.213
 ```

-If you check the status of the Gateway, you should see the following:
+Check that the status of the Gateway is PROGRAMMED=`True`:

 ```bash
 kubectl get gateway
 ```

+You should see the following:
 ```bash
 NAME                  CLASS                ADDRESS                               PROGRAMMED   AGE odmchart-odm-gateway  azure-alb-external   hvf6h8c5f4fdhcbk.fz46.alb.azure.com   True         10m